North Tyneside

 North Tyneside is a metropolitan borough in the metropolitan county of Tyne and Wear, England.
 It forms part of the greater Tyneside conurbation.
 North Tyneside Council is headquartered at Cobalt Park, Wallsend.

 North Tyneside is bordered by Newcastle upon Tyne to the west, the North Sea to the east, the River Tyne to the south and Northumberland to the north.
-Within its bounds are the towns of Wallsend, North Shields, Killingworth and Whitley Bay, which form a continuously built-up area contiguous with Newcastle.
+Within its bounds are the towns of Wallsend, North Shields, Killingworth, Tynemouth and Whitley Bay, which form a continuously built-up area contiguous with Newcastle upon Tyne.

 History

 The borough was formed on 1 April 1974 by the merger of the county borough of Tynemouth, with the borough of Wallsend, part of the borough of Whitley Bay, the urban district of Longbenton and part of the urban district of Seaton Valley, all of which were in Northumberland.
 Killingworth was built as a new town in the 1960s and became part of North Tyneside.